alfieuku/apollo-gatherer/README.md

 - Apollo enforces API rate limits.
 Increase `--request-delay` or reduce `--per-page` if you encounter rate-limit errors.
 - Not every contact returned by Apollo includes an email address.
 The tool skips contacts without emails and deduplicates by email.
+- Previously revealed emails are tracked in the `.apollo_seen_emails.txt` file (configurable via `--seen-emails-file`).
+Existing emails in this file are skipped on subsequent runs to help conserve credits.
 - You can pass custom filters by modifying the `extra_filters` argument when using `ApolloClient.search_people` directly from Python.